zoeLub/jDeas-Code-Editor/README.md

 ## How to use
 ### Installation
-Download the project, and open it as a Maven project in your favorite IDE
+Download the project, and open it as a Maven project in your favorite IDE.